I just got back on the mat and if felt AMAZING.

 This happened twice more, two other losses, after a fresh round of IVF in an attempt to gather more embryos.
 I was broken, just shattered with the thought of this being the end of the road.
 I guess we have our one miracle boy, and that was all that was meant to be.
 (Anyone who has dealt with secondary infertility and yearns for another child can tell you that this pain is oh so real.
 I know for those who haven’t walked in these shoes it could be tempting to think that we should be thankful for the child we have, and stop whining about wanting more).
 I admit with great embarrassment that this was once me, many years ago.
 A huge piece of humble pie was sure served to me when I had to walk the roads of both primary and secondary infertility.

 Blogging has been a helpful outlet, and it was through blogging that I was virtually introduced to a woman with a beautiful soul who resides in Seattle.
 She had walked a very similar road to me.
 Having been trained as a veterinarian, she was very smart and knowledgable — and had a scientific understanding of the underlying causes of infertility.
-She urged me to consult with famed East Coast doctor, Dr. Braverman.
+She urged me to consult with a well-known East Coast specialist doctor named Dr. Braverman.

 One thing infertility sufferers know is that it’s really hard when a well-meaning friend offers you advice.
 Especially when you have been walking the painful road for years; you truly feel like you have tried everything, and you think that most likely this “thing” they are suggesting that worked for them isn’t going to work for you.
 It just becomes too painful to get your hopes up.